mkuehn10/P5-Identify-Fraud-from-Enron/README.md

 * What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]

-I tested several algorithms (DecisionTreeClassifier, KNeighborsClassifier, SVC, GaussianNB, RandomForestClassifier, AdaBoostClassifier, and GradientBoostingClassifier).
+I tested several algorithms (DecisionTreeClassifier, KNeighborsClassifier, GaussianNB, RandomForestClassifier, AdaBoostClassifier, and GradientBoostingClassifier).
 I also created a VotingClassifier that used each of the tuned classifiers.
 The following table summarizes the performance of each of these algorithms when run alone.
 <table>
 <tr>
 <td><b><u>Algorithm</u></b>